Taishō Democracy: Party politics and the Taishō Political Crisis

 The growing power of the Seiyūkai led to the Taishō Political Crisis of 1912–1913.
-The crisis was triggered when the army brought down the Seiyūkai-supported Saionji Kinmochi cabinet by refusing to supply a war minister.
+The crisis was triggered when the army brought down the Seiyūkai-supported Saionji Kinmochi cabinet by refusing to supply a minister.
+This structural weakness stemmed from the Meiji Constitution whereby the Japanese military did not answer to the civilian Diet (parliament) or even directly to the prime minister; they answered only to the Emperor.
+This allowed the military to defy policies they disliked, such as diplomatic efforts to reduce military spending and appointing ministers to the cabinet, which affected its formation and survival.

 The genrō then appointed one of their own proteges, Katsura Tarō, as premier.
 This move provoked a widespread popular backlash, the "Movement for Constitutional Government" (Kensei Yōgo Undō).
 Led by journalists and opposition politicians, including the fiery Ozaki Yukio, the movement denounced hambatsu rule and demanded that the cabinet be responsible to the Diet.
 Faced with this pressure, Katsura attempted to build his own party, the Rikken Dōshikai, by uniting the various anti-Seiyūkai factions.
 This move marked the beginning of a two-party system in Japan, as it created a viable rival to the Seiyūkai.
 Although Katsura's government quickly fell, the crisis demonstrated the growing power of the parties and public opinion.
 The era of covert party government began, culminating in 1918 when the genrō, faced with the massive 1918 rice riots, were forced to appoint Hara Takashi as the first commoner and first true party prime minister.